gregorwolf/bookshop-demo/readme.md

 * get [_Node.js_](https://nodejs.org/en/) v12 or higher
 * get [_sqlite_](https://www.sqlite.org/download.html) (Windows only; pre-installed on Mac/Linux)
-* As SAP has depricated their own NPM registry please remove the setting in your npm config with the following command
+* As SAP has deprecated their own NPM registry please remove the setting in your npm config with the following command

 ```sh
 npm config rm @sap:registry